-The opening RAB values are linked to the prior year's closing balance - except for 2014-15 where the opening balances for SCS equal the 2013-14 Network Services closing balances and the amounts were moved to reflect the opening RAB value for Alternative Control Services RAB for Meters Type 5 and 6.
+• The opening RAB values are linked to the prior year's closing balance with immaterial differences for rounding and minor formula corrections - except for 2014-15 where the opening balances for SCS equal the 2013-14 Network Services closing balances and the amounts were moved to reflect the opening RAB value for Alternative Control Services RAB for Meters Type 5 and 6.
+An adjustment was made in 2018-19 to update the Metering RFM for indirect capital expenditure in 2017-18 of \$1.8M.
+This was not previously included in the 2017-18 EB 3.3 RIN.
+This is an immaterial amount but has been included in the 2018-19 EB RIN for completeness.